KennethLee3/TogglBox/README.md

-Toggl Button Box
+# Toggl Button Box

 A physical 5-button Raspberry Pi–powered controller to start/stop Toggl Track timers with LEDs indicating the active timer.
-Designed for productivity and hands-free time tracking.
+Designed for productivity through visual time tracking.

 This project uses:

-Raspberry Pi (any model with GPIO)
+- Raspberry Pi (any model with GPIO)

-5 momentary pushbuttons
+- 5 momentary pushbuttons

-5 LEDs
+- 5 LEDs

-Toggl Track API v9
+- Toggl Track API v9

-Python + RPi.GPIO

-systemd for automatic startup

-✨ Features
+## Features

-Press a button → starts a Toggl timer
+- Press a button → starts a Toggl timer

-Press the same button again → stops that timer
+- Press the same button again → stops that timer

-LEDs show which timer is running
+- LEDs show which timer is running

-Syncs every 10 seconds with Toggl
+- Syncs every 10 seconds with Toggl

-If a timer is started on another device, the correct LED lights
+- If a timer is started on another device, the correct LED lights

-Fully offline-safe (will queue actions until network returns)
+- Fully offline-safe (will queue actions until network returns)

-Runs automatically on boot via systemd
+- Runs automatically on boot via systemd

-Fully open source and easy to modify
+- Fully open source and easy to modify

-🛠 Hardware Requirements
+## Hardware Requirements

-Raspberry Pi (Zero, 1, 2, 3, 4 — all supported)
+- Raspberry Pi (Zero, 1, 2, 3, 4 — all supported)

-5x momentary push buttons
+- 5x momentary push buttons

-5x LEDs
+- 5x LEDs

-5x 220–330 Ω resistors
+- 5x 220–330 Ω resistors

-Breadboard or custom PCB

 Jumper wires